This post may contain affiliate links. Please see my disclosure policy for details.

 108 Stupa is a relatively new attraction that opened up its doors in 2018.
 It’s a beautiful area in the mountains that sits around 11,000 ft above sea level and is home to 108 stupas that have been built and painted by local families.

-108 is a very significant number to those of the Buddhist faith, but if you try to pin point one reason why you’ll get stuck.
+108 is a very significant number to those of the Buddhist faith, but if you try to pinpoint one reason why you’ll get stuck.

 Vedic Mathematicians viewed 108 as the number of the wholeness of existence.
-A traditional Mala, or rosary, has 108 beads which is used for worship, Buddhists traditionally recite mantras 108 times and circle a monastery 108 times too.
+A traditional Mala, or rosary, has 108 beads which are used for worship, Buddhists traditionally recite mantras 108 times and circle a monastery 108 times too.
 So, 108 stupas are there to honour this sacred number.

 It’s fast becoming one of the top FREE attractions in West Kameng and they even had their own festival there this year to encourage tourists to visit.
 Unfortunately, I missed this but would have loved to have gone and supported it!